 Next time you visit Tripadvisor.com and search for a hotel, try filtering the results to only include “Properties with special offers.”
 The “Deals” section is located on the top lefthand side, directly under the “view map.”

-We used this feature during our road trip across America and scored a really sweet hotel for 50 percent off the best available rate.
+We used this feature during our road trip across America and scored a really sweet hotel for 50% off the best available rate.
 In this case, the hotel had a beautiful outdoor pool and hot tub, a fitness center, elegant guest rooms, and room service.

 Here’s another example.
 We went to Tripadvisor.com and selected Branson, Missouri, a popular Midwest vacation destination.
 Next, we chose some random dates to see the current special offers available, pictured below.

 As you can see, these are some pretty great deals—especially, the $25 gift card promotion.
-If you consider that many Best Western hotels go for about $75 per night, then this equates to a 33 percent discount!
+If you consider that many Best Western hotels go for about $75 per night, then this equates to a 33% discount!
+Overall, this is one of the best tips on how to get cheap hotels.

 Employee Discount Programs